leynos/crate-tools/docs/usage-guide.md

 print(metadata["workspace_root"])
 ```

-The helper normalises the workspace path, invokes `cargo metadata
+The helper normalises the workspace path, invokes `cargo metadata --
---format-version 1` using `plumbum`, and returns the parsed JSON mapping.
-Any
+format-version 1` using `plumbum`, and returns the parsed JSON mapping.
-execution errors or invalid output raise `CargoMetadataError` with a descriptive
+Any execution errors or invalid output raise `CargoMetadataError` with a
-message so callers can present actionable feedback to users.
+descriptive message so callers can present actionable feedback to users.